FENTANYL CITRATE- fentanyl citrate injection, solution

 In an individual physically dependent on opioids, administration of the recommended usual dosage of the antagonist will precipitate an acute withdrawal syndrome.
 The severity of the withdrawal symptoms experienced will depend on the degree of physical dependence and the dose of the antagonist administered.
 If a decision is made to treat serious respiratory depression in the physically dependent patient, administration of the antagonist should be initiated with care and by titration with smaller than usual doses of the antagonist.

-Fentanyl Citrate Injection, USP is a potent opioid agonist.
-Each milliliter of solution contains fentanyl (as the citrate) 50 mcg (0.05 mg), adjusted to pH 4.0 to 7.5 with sodium hydroxide.
-Fentanyl citrate is chemically identified as N-(1-Phenethyl-4-piperidyl) propionanilide citrate (1:1) with a molecular weight of 528.61.
-Its molecular formula is C22H28N2O ∙ C6H8O7.
-The structural formula of fentanyl citrate is:
+Fentanyl Citrate Injection is an opioid agonist, available as a solution containing fentanyl citrate equivalent to 50 mcg (0.05 mg) fentanyl base per mL adjusted to pH 4.0 to 7.5 with sodium hydroxide.
+The chemical name is N-(1-Phenethyl-4-piperidyl) propionanilide citrate (1:1).
+The molecular weight is 528.60.
+Its molecular formula is C22H28N2O ∙ C6H8O7 and has the following chemical structure.

-The inactive ingredients in Fentanyl Citrate Injection, USP include sodium hydroxide.
+The inactive ingredients in Fentanyl Citrate Injection include sodium hydroxide.

 Fentanyl Citrate Injection is an opioid agonist, whose principal actions of therapeutic value are analgesia and sedation.